PhD Possibilities - we need to follow this up!

-Sept 2017: Learning Links International is currently exploring PhD possibilities to enable us to link with academics in our work.
+In Sept 2017 Learning Links International started exploring PhD possibilities to enable us to link with academics in our work.

 To Huw Pryce, Professor of Welsh History, University of Bangor

 I am writing to start to explore how PhD Research projects are set up.